akbertram/genbench/README.md

 Why do we need a new benchmark:
 ===============================

-Existing database benchmarks focus on database operations and basic analytics (aggregates, rankings).
-However, genomics workloads are made of complex analytics not covered by traditional DBMS benchmarks.
-For instance, researchers often build regression models, use statistics to find enrichment in datasets etc. These workloads involve a mix of traditional database, statistics and linear algebra operations.
-As a result, we have a new benchmark based on complex analytics.

 NOTE: This benchmark does not cover all possible operations performed in genomics.
 In particular, we chose to not focus on processing of raw sequence data and instead focus on higher level processing.

-We Chose to use real-world data, to allow not just benchmarking of clock speeds upon completion of a given analysis, but also to allow for testing of "correctness" and to ensure ecological validity of tests.
+We also chose to use real-world data, to allow not just benchmarking of clock speeds upon completion of a given analysis, but also to allow for testing of "correctness" and to ensure ecological validity of tests.

 Benchmark: